klassmann/catalog/README.md

 ```bash
 vagrant up
 ```
-This command setup the vagrant and all the requirements for the project, when you log in Vagrant you have the correct Python version and all the `requirements.txt` installed.
+This command setups the vagrant and all the requirements for the project, when you log in Vagrant, you will have the correct Python version and all the `requirements.txt` installed.

-### Enter in Vagrant machine
+### Enter in Vagrant environment
-After setuping Vagrant machine, you can log in via SSH:
+After setup Vagrant environment, you can log in via SSH:
 ```bash
 vagrant ssh
 ```